smallwat3r/SQLitey/README.md

-# SQLight
+# SQLitey

-Sqlight is a lightweight and flexible wrapper around SQLite, designed to streamline database access using configuration files, SQL templates, and custom row factories.
+SQLitey is a lightweight and flexible wrapper around SQLite, designed to streamline database access using configuration files, SQL templates, and custom row factories.

 Key Features:
 - Configuration-driven setup for database paths and SQL templates